rhysticwizard/cardsite-v4/cardsite/ENVIRONMENT_SETUP.md

 - `.env.development` = Shared dev config (committed)
 - `.env.production` = Production secrets (gitignored)

 This way teams can share setup instructions without exposing real credentials!

+## 🔒 Environment File Backup Strategy

+**❌ DON'T:** Push `.env.local` to GitHub (security risk) **✅ DO:** Use these backup methods:

+1. **Password Manager:** Store environment variables in 1Password/Bitwarden
+2. **Secure Notes:** Keep encrypted backup of your `.env.local`
+3. **Documentation:** Keep this file updated with current status
+4. **Team Sharing:** Use `.env.example` template for new developers

+## 🤖 AI Assistant Continuity

+For future AI sessions, check this file for current setup status:
+- All environment files exist and are working
+- Database is connected (Supabase)
+- Authentication is functional
+- No need to recreate environment files unless specifically broken